Skip to main content

 string

-Event type, such as deposit.settled or withdrawal.failed.
+Event type, such as deposit.completed, transfer.completed, or withdrawal.failed.

 timestamp